AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-continuous-delivery.md

         hence it must be unique.
 You can try using the same name as the cloud service.

+        ```
         New-AzureStorageAccount -ServiceName "mytestcloudservice" -Location "China North" -Label "mytestcloudservice"
+        ```

 7. Call the script directly from Azure PowerShell, or wire up this script to your host build automation to occur after the package build.

+    >[!IMPORTANT]
-    >[AZURE.IMPORTANT] The script will always delete or replace your existing deployments by default if they are detected.
+    > The script will always delete or replace your existing deployments by default if they are detected.
 This is necessary to enable continuous delivery from automation where no user prompting is possible.